 Recommendation (Rec) ITU-R M.2059 Annex 2 provides the peak antenna gain and ‒3 dB beam width for the various radio altimeter types.
 Report ITU-R M.2319-0 has additional radio altimeter antenna assumptions which are considered in this study.

 Rec ITU-R M.2059 Annex 3 provides protection criteria of radio altimeters via three different electromagnetic interference coupling mechanisms, receiver front end overload, receiver desensitization, and false altitude generation.
 Each failure mode corresponds to different mechanisms and assumptions and may apply to different frequency ranges.
 This study assesses against all modes.

-Annex 3.6 of the Report on the 34th meeting of Working Party 5B, (5B/315) provides publicly available test data in a consolidated Working document towards a preliminary draft new Report.
-The information contained within the working document lists model specific radio altimeter break points and provides a method to calculate the interference tolerance thresholds.
-This study assess compatibility between the studied systems considering this information.
+This study assumes an adjustment in these failure modes based on the altitude of the aircraft.

 A6.1.6.1.2.1 Radio Altimeter Antenna

 While the maximum gain and beamwidth for the various radio altimeter types are provided in Recommendation ITU-R M.2059, the antenna patterns are not.
 Therefore, a circular-symmetric parabolic shape is assumed for the radio altimeter antenna pattern.
 This assumption has also been used in Report ITU-R M.2319-0 Annex 3 Section A-3.1.1.
 This study also assumes the antenna parameters provided for 4 300 MHz are applicable over the 4 200-4 400 MHz specified frequency range and the adjacent 4 400-4 800 MHz.
 This assumption provides an estimate of the radio altimeter antenna performance.